Tram Sparks

 Chair, Department of Choral & Sacred Music

-Tram Sparks is Associate Professor of Practice at the USC Thornton School of Music.
+Tram Sparks (she/her) is Chair and Professor of Practice at the USC Thornton School of Music.
 Prior to her work in Los Angeles, Sparks was Associate Professor and Associate Director of Choral Activities at Temple University Boyer College of Music & Dance, where she taught from 1999-2009.
 Dr. Sparks taught graduate and undergraduate courses in choral literature, conducting, and aural theory, and conducted the Concert Choir, University Chorale, Women’s Chorus and University Singers over the course of her ten years at Temple University.
 In addition to her appointment at Temple, she has served as Visiting Assistant Professor of Music at Dordt University (Sioux Center, Iowa) and Director of the Choral Program at St. Joseph’s University (Philadelphia, Pennsylvania).

 Sparks holds a Doctor of Musical Arts in Choral Conducting from Yale University.
-At Yale School of Music and working with conducting mentor Marguerite Brooks, she completed the interdisciplinary certificate program in Music, Worship and the Arts at the Yale Institute of Sacred Music.
-She has served as music director at churches and synagogues in Philadelphia and Los Angeles, appears as guest conductor and choral clinician, and serves on the Board of Directors of Tonality.
-Sparks’s research centers on two areas and the subtle interplay between them – conducting technique rooted in modern dance theory and movement analysis (specifically, Graham Technique and Laban ‘Effort-Shape’), and a contextual understanding of cheironomy and its forms and functions in contemporaneous early communities of worship.
+At the Yale School of Music and working with conducting mentor Marguerite L. Brooks, she completed the interdisciplinary certificate program in Music, Worship and the Arts at the Yale Institute of Sacred Music.

 Professional experience